AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

          Y : Integer;
       end record;

-      R_Size : constant Storage_Offset := R'Object_Size / System.Storage_Unit;
+      R_Size : constant Storage_Offset
+        := R'Object_Size / System.Storage_Unit;

       Objects : aliased array (1 ..
-10) of aliased R;     --  arbitrary bounds
+10) of aliased R;
+      --  arbitrary bounds

       Objects_Base : System.Address;

       Offset : Storage_Offset;

-      --  display the object of type R at the address specified by Location procedure Display_R (Location : in System.Address) is
+      --  display the object of type R at the
+      --  address specified by Location
+      procedure Display_R (Location : in System.Address)
+      is

-         package R_Pointers is new System.Address_To_Access_Conversions (R);
+         package R_Pointers is new
+           System.Address_To_Access_Conversions (R);
          use R_Pointers;

           Value : R renames To_Pointer (Location).all;
-         --  The above converts the address to a pointer designating an R value --  and dereferences it, using the name Value to refer to the --  dereferenced R value.
+         --  The above converts the address to a
+         --  pointer designating an R value and
+         --  dereferences it, using the name Value to --  refer to the dereferenced R value. begin
-      begin
          Put (Integer'Image (Value.X));
          Put (", ");